LucaToffa/assignment1GPU/README.md

 ./analyser
 ```
 this program will extract data from the output files that tester.py generated.
-The resulting timing and bandwidth can then be plotted with plotter.py
+The resulting timing and bandwidth logs can then be plotted with plotter.py

 the files (one per optimization level) have this format:
 ```shell